Kudzy92/TakeHomeTest/README.md

     }
 return str;
 ```
-3. Don't declare variables with same names more than once per class or remove it completely and extends a generic data type <T> should extends a Number for type safety i.e < T extends Number >
+3. Don't declare variables with same names more than once per class or remove it completely and extends a generic data type <T> should extends a Number for type safety i.e < T extends Number > then the function should return a string
 ```java
 public static <T> void function(T maxNumber) {
 		// Set it to the number of elements you want in the Fibonacci Series